Chart Color Schemes

 Conder's residents are relatively healthy in comparison to broader Australia with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Conder's health metrics are close to national benchmarks, with common health conditions among its residents somewhat typical of the general population but higher than the national average among older cohorts.
+Conder's health metrics are close to national benchmarks, with common health conditions among its residents somewhat typical but higher than the national average among older cohorts.

-Private health cover is exceptionally high at approximately 58% of the total population (2,836 people).
-The most common medical conditions in the area are mental health issues and asthma, affecting 10.3% and 8.9% of residents respectively, while 67.3% declared themselves completely clear of medical ailments compared to 66.1% across Australian Capital Territory.
-As of August 2021, 13.1% of Conder's population is aged 65 and over (641 people), which is lower than the 17.6% in Australian Capital Territory.
-Health outcomes among seniors require more attention than those of the broader population.
+Approximately 58% of Conder's total population (2,837 people) has private health cover, which is exceptionally high compared to the national rate.
+The most prevalent medical conditions in the area are mental health issues and asthma, affecting 10.3 and 8.9% of residents respectively.
+Conversely, 67.3% of residents declared themselves completely clear of medical ailments, slightly higher than the Australian Capital Territory's average of 66.1%.
+Conder has a lower proportion of seniors aged 65 and over compared to the Australian Capital Territory, with 13.1% (642 people) versus 17.6%.
+However, health outcomes among seniors in Conder present some challenges that require more attention than those for the broader population.

 Frequently Asked Questions - Health